PrestaShop/prestashop.github.io/news/_posts/2022-02-14-new-theme-announce.md

 ## How to try the new theme?

-Clone it from the [theme repository](https://github.com/PrestaShop/theme-refacto), run `npm install`, `npm run build`, enable it from the back office and off you go!
+Clone the [theme repository](https://github.com/PrestaShop/theme-refacto) into your `themes` directory, run `npm install && npm run build`, enable it from the back office, and off you go!

 ## Good base for theme developers